AmaSing projects can support your school on their journey to achieve ArtsMark and Arts Awards.

-AmaSing has funded and supported over 800 children to gain their Discover Arts Award level through their projects in 2019.
+AmaSing has funded and supported over 800 children to gain their Discover Arts Award level through their projects.
 Arts Awards unique qualifications support young people to develop as artists and arts leaders.
 The programme develops their creativity, leadership and communication skills.
 Open to anyone aged up to 25, Arts Award embraces all interests and backgrounds.
 Through working towards an award young people learn to work independently, helping them to prepare for further education and employment.
 Arts Award motivates and celebrates young people’s artistic achievements.
 Young people can achieve an award through any arts, media or cultural activity, developing knowledge and understanding of their chosen art forms.
 Young people can choose to focus on only one art form, e.g. music, or a combination.
 Discover and Explore levels are appropriate for Primary aged children.

 Arts Award Discover & Explore

 ARTS AWARD DISCOVER: